Ubaldo Jiménez

 Ubaldo Jiménez García (born January 22, 1984) is a Dominican-American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Colorado Rockies, Cleveland Indians and Baltimore Orioles.
-Jiménez was an MLB All-Star in 2010.
+Jiménez started the 2010 MLB All-Star Game.
 That year, he pitched the first no-hitter in Rockies' franchise history.

-Jimenez earned his 100th MLB career victory on September 22, 2015, as a member of the Baltimore Orioles, while pitching against the Washington Nationals.
-In 2016, he became an American citizen.
+Jimenez earned his 100th MLB victory on September 22, 2015, as a member of the Orioles, while pitching against the Washington Nationals.

 Early life

-Jiménez was born and raised in the Dominican Republic.
-His father, Ubaldo, served in the Dominican Army and the family never had enough money to buy a house.
-At 16 years old, he was offered a contract by the New York Mets but his mother said that he could not sign because he needed to finish high school.
-He signed with the Colorado Rockies on April 25, 2001, for $50,000 in part because they allowed him to skip training to finish high school.
+Ubaldo Jiménez García was born on January 22, 1984, in Nagua, Dominican Republic.
+His father, Ubaldo, served in the Dominican Army.
+At 16 years old, he was offered a contract by the New York Mets, but his mother said that he could not sign because he needed to finish high school.